Simi Sasagi: 2022

 Sasagi played 14 games for Newcastle in the 2022 NRL season which saw the club missing the finals finishing 14th on the table.

 2023

 In August, Sasagi signed a two-year contract with the Canberra Raiders starting in 2024, after gaining a release from the remainder of his Newcastle contract.

 2024

 Sasagi played ten matches for Canberra in the 2024 NRL season as the club finished 9th on the table.

 2025

-On 13 March, Sasagi signed a one year extension with Canberra.
+On 13 March, Sasagi signed a one-year extension with Canberra.
 On 20 August, Canberra announced that Sasagi had penned another extension with the club until the end of 2028.

 Sasagi played 22 matches for Canberra in the 2025 NRL season as the club claimed the Minor Premiership.
 He played in both finals matches as Canberra went out in straight sets losing to both Brisbane and Cronulla.

-He scored a try for in the 2025 Pacific Championships 24-18 defeat to in Auckland.
+He scored a try for in the 2025 Pacific Championships 24–18 defeat to in Auckland.

+2026

+Sasagi played 16 games for Canberra in the 2026 NRL season as the club finished 11th on the table and missed the finals.